-(This article was previously published at International Examiner and has been reprinted with permission.)
+(This article was originally published on the International Examiner and has been reprinted under an agreement.)

 Some goodbyes are harder than others.
 For many, this one was heart-wrenching.

 On Friday, Sept.
 30, 2022, the Viet-Wah Supermarket, an anchor of Seattle’s Southeast Asian refugee and immigrant population for 41 years, closed its 15,000-square-foot flagship store at 1032 S Jackson St.

 Residents and business owners of the Chinatown-International District (CID) are just now hearing about a $66.5 million, 6.8-acre project to expand and enhance a shelter that will house over 500 people with support for 50 RVs and a 50-home tiny house village.
 It was approved by the King County Council in partnership with Seattle and the King County Regional Homeless Authority.
 For a complex that opens this fall, these decisions were made without any meaningful community outreach or engagement.
 This follows a long history of policies that have been forced on the CID with no engagement or outreach.
 This is systemic racism.